jarvisinc/PhilipsHueRemoteAPI/README.md

 #Philips Hue Remote Control API

-Sicne the Philips Hue [Portal API](http://developers.meethue.com/5_portalapi.html) is not yet released, this API is developed so that it is possible to control philips hue remotely.
+This is the unofficial implementation of Philips Hue [Portal API](http://developers.meethue.com/5_portalapi.html).
+It allows remote control to Philips Hue from outside the local network.

 The work is based on [Hacking Lightbulbs: Security Evaluation of the Philips Hue Personal Wireless Lighting System](http://www.dhanjani.com/docs/Hacking%20Lighbulbs%20Hue%20Dhanjani%202013.pdf) by [Nitesh Dhanjani](http://www.dhanjani.com/about.html)

 The API server is running on top of [flask](http://flask.pocoo.org/) python web framework.
+The API server is supposed to run in the cloud, so you can access it from anywhere.

 ##How Does This Remote API Work?
 I wrote a overview explanation of the remote API hack of the Philips Hue in a blog post here: [http://paulshi.github.io/technical/2013/11/27/Philips-Hue-Remote-API-Explained.html](http://paulshi.github.io/technical/2013/11/27/Philips-Hue-Remote-API-Explained.html)